On-Demand Options

 AIA - American Institute of Architects

-Continuing Education Credit Information
+Continuing Education Information

-The American Institute of Architects Continuing Education System has approved this course for 8.0 LUs (Sponsor No. J885).
-Only full participation is reportable to the AIA/CES.
+The American Institute of Architects Continuing Education System has approved HalfMoon Education as a sponsor of continuing education (Sponsor No. J885).
+This course has been submitted for AIA CES approval and is currently pending.
+Only full participation is reportable to the AIA CES.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).